New Zealand says travel bubble with parts of Australia could be within reach

 New Zealand also had a spate of new cases in August, after a cluster emerged in Auckland, the country’s most populous city.
 Contact-tracing efforts appear to have prevented major community spread, allowing New Zealanders to return to a degree of normality.

 If implemented, the Australia-New Zealand travel bubble would mirror approaches in Europe, where officials dropped some travel restrictions during the Northern Hemisphere’s summer but reimposed temporary measures for particularly virus-stricken cities, regions and, in some cases, countries.
-But New Zealand and Australia have set themselves comparably tough thresholds, with New Zealand aiming to be essentially free of the virus, which will make the creation of a travel bubble more complicated than in Europe.
+But New Zealand and Australia have set comparably tough thresholds, with New Zealand aiming to be essentially free of the virus, which will make the creation of a travel bubble more complicated than in Europe.

 Top Australian politicians have publicly backed the idea of a travel bubble, despite lingering uncertainty about key details, including who would be eligible to travel and whether the arrangement would be reciprocal.
 According to Australia’s Nine News, only New Zealand residents from the country’s South Island — deemed to be virus-free at the moment — would be allowed to make the trip at first.